Roadmap to reopening Victoria

-- regularly monitoring digital platforms for announcements and feedback from their teachers
+- regularly checking digital platforms for announcements and feedback from their teachers

-- doing their best work by completing tasks with integrity and academic honesty
+- doing their best work by completing tasks with honesty

 - doing their best to meet timelines and due dates

-- communicating openly with their teachers and tell them if they have any concerns or issues
+- communicating with their teachers and telling them if they have any concerns or issues

 Differences between learning from home and home schooling

 Learning from home is different to home schooling (also known as home education).